 The introduction of cloud computing in healthcare is, actually, not a recent trend.
-MarketsAndMarkets predicts that by 2025, the market of cloud computing in medical field will reach $65 billion with an average CAGR of 18%.
-The increased penetration of cloud computing into the industry can be attributed to the need for technological modernization, increased focus on digitalization, and improvement of the health care processes.
+MarketsAndMarkets predicts that by 2025, the market of cloud computing in the medical field will reach $65 billion with an average CAGR of 18%.
+The increased penetration of cloud computing into the industry can be attributed to the need for technological modernization, increased focus on digitalization, and improvement of healthcare processes.

 We at DICEUS have analyzed why cloud computing is so attractive for healthcare, and we are ready to share this information with you.
 Read further for more details.

-Cloud computing is such a model of on-demand cooperation where a vendor provides online access to configurable computing resources upon minimal operating costs.
+Cloud computing is such a model of on-demand cooperation where a vendor provides online access to configurable computing resources with minimal operating costs.
 In simple terms, it is the provision of IT services using a cloud infrastructure that includes servers, storage, databases, networks, and/or applications.

 In most cases, the customer pays only for the capacities they actually consume.
-This allows minimizing operating costs, managing infrastructure more efficiently, and scaling per business needs.
+This allows for minimizing operating costs, managing infrastructure more efficiently, and scaling per business needs.
 But not all clouds are similar, and not every type of cloud computing is suitable for everyone.
 There are several models and types of cloud computing in healthcare, among which you can choose the optimal for your enterprise.

 Today, clouds are established and omnipresent tools.
 But, of course, every industry has specifics of implementation.
 Healthcare is a sector that has been at the forefront of many innovations.
 The same goes for cloud computing.

 In an industry that generates significant amounts of data daily, democratizing and securing access to this information is vital.
 How does this happen?
 To answer this question, let’s start looking at the benefits of cloud computing in medicine.